5 Fast Pain Relief Strategies

 A purified fish oil supplement is high in essential omega-3 fatty acids and is one of the most bioavailable forms of long chain EPA and DHA (15).
 High doses of fish oil significantly help lower inflammation in the body by improving cellular communication and repair, enhancing the immune response, improving joint motion, treating symptoms of gut dysbiosis and stimulating overall health and wellbeing (16, 17).

-Consider taking 3-6g of a high quality EPA and DHA fish oil supplement daily for proactive support against pain.
+Consider taking 3-6g of a high quality EPA and DHA fish oil supplement daily for proactive support and for therapeutic pain relief.
+I have found this to be highly effective with my patients who are seeking out pain relief from chronic ailments.

 The active antioxidant compound in turmeric is curcumin.
 Curcumin is so effective at suppressing inflammation that it is a top nutrient used to fight numerous cancers (13).